 Legal aides need the ability to be timely with documents, detailed, and knowledgeable of legal processes and procedures.
 One should also possess above average communication skills since legal aides interact with attorneys, other legal personnel, and the public.

 Economic and Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects that jobs for paralegals and legal assistants will increase by 17% from 2012 to 2022.
-This faster-than-average job growth projection is partly because it is more cost effective to hire legal aides, who can do both administrative and legal tasks, than to hire legal secretaries, according to the BLS.
-In May 2012, the BLS published the median annual salary of paralegals and legal assistants as $46,990.
+The U.S. Bureau of Labor Statistics (BLS) projects that jobs for paralegals and legal assistants will increase by 8% from 2014 to 2024.
+This average job growth projection is partly because it is more cost effective to hire legal aides, who can do both administrative and legal tasks, than to hire legal secretaries, according to the BLS.
+In May 2015, the BLS published the median annual salary of paralegals and legal assistants as $48,810.

 Alternative Career Options